AveryS00/song-link-bot/README.md

 This will change the prefix to the given value in prefix, if it is one of the acceptable prefixes.
 Currently acceptable prefixes are ``! !! . .. ? ?? & && + ++``.
 If you have a different prefix that you would like to be added to this list, send me a pull request if you know how to do so, or a message through any form of media.
 If you are self-hosting, you have direct control over this list in the config.json.

-All of the set commands require admin privileges.
+All of the set commands require moderator privileges.

 ### fill
 ``fill [number]``